barrycarter/bcapps/README-projects.txt

 The first iteration is focused on providing semi-permenant data and isn't interested in real time data such as weather or traffic, although this may be added later.

+Data we will generally NOT want:

+  - list of addresses, streets, individual names

 ====================================================================